MonoSDF: Exploring Monocular Geometric Cues for Neural Implicit Surface Reconstruction: Conclusion

 \section{Conclusion}

 We have presented MonoSDF, a novel framework that systematically explores how monocular geometric cues can be incorporated into the optimization of neural implicit surfaces from multi-view images.
-We show that such easy-to-obtain monocular cues can significantly improve 3D reconstruction quality, efficiency and scalability for a variety of neural implicit representations.
+We show that such easy-to-obtain monocular cues can significantly improve 3D reconstruction quality, efficiency, and scalability for a variety of neural implicit representations.
 When using monocular cues, a simple MLP architecture performs best overall, demonstrating that MLPs in principle are able to represent complex scenes, albeit being slower to converge compared to grid-based representations.
 Multi-resolution feature grids in general can converge fast and capture details, but are less robust to noise and ambiguities in the input images.

 \boldparagraph{Limitations.} The performance of our model depends on the quality of the monocular cues.
 Filtering strategies to handle failures of the monocular predictor are thus a promising direction to further improve reconstruction quality.
-We are currently limited by the low-resolution ($384\times384$ pixels) output of the Omnidata model and plan to explore different ways of using higher-resolution cues.
+We kindly refer the reader to the supplementary material for additional analysis.
+While we demonstrated that integrating depth and normal cues significantly improves reconstruction, exploring other cues such as occlusion edges, plane, or curvature~\cite{YuZLZG19,Eftekhar2021ICCV} is an interesting future direction.
+We are currently limited by the low-resolution ($384\times384$ pixels) output of the Omnidata model~\cite{Eftekhar2021ICCV} and plan to explore different ways of using higher-resolution cues.
+We provide some preliminary results of using high-resolution cues in the supplementary.
 Joint optimization of scene representations and camera parameters~\cite{Azinovic2022CVPR,Zhu2022CVPR} is another interesting direction, especially for multi-resolution grids, in order to better handle noisy camera poses.